matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 Extensions to the Federation Stream can be defined (through `Hello/Greetings`), but must never interfere with;

+- The first byte leading in a frame.
 - Opcodes laid out in this proposal.
-- The first 5 bytes leading in a frame.
 - ["Standard" defined formatting](#defined-payload-formats).

 #### Proposed Extensions